Close Menu

 One of the worst cases is when your drive becomes so badly corrupted that even First Aid throws in the towel.
 When that happens, your main focus should be rescuing your data before it’s gone forever.
 Professional recovery tools like iBoysoft Data Recovery for Mac can be lifesavers in these situations.

 After you’ve managed to pull your important files to safety, you have a choice to make about that troubled drive.
-Many people opt to just reformat it and start fresh – which is perfectly fine, but remember that reformatting is basically a clean slate operation.
+Many people opt to just reformat it and start fresh, which is perfectly fine, but remember that reformatting is basically a clean slate operation.
 Everything on that drive gets wiped clean, so make certain you’ve saved everything you need before taking that step.

 I learned this lesson the hard way last year when my external drive decided to call it quits mid-project.
 The relief I felt after recovering those irreplaceable family photos was worth every minute I spent on the recovery process.
-Don’t do what my colleague did and rush to reformat before making sure everything important was safely backed up.
+Don’t do what my colleague did and rush to reformat before making sure everything important is safely backed up.

 Follow Us on Google News Follow Us on Flipboard